How To Transfer a Car Title in South Carolina

 How long do you have to transfer a car title in South Carolina?

 You have only 45 days from the vehicle's purchase date to transfer the car title.
-The South Carolina Department of motor vehicles law states that all registrations and title transfers must be done within 45 days.
 Drivers or SC residents who bought their vehicles from dealers should ensure that the dealer handles all registration and titling matters within the said period.

 How much does it cost to transfer a car title in SC?